This year

 prescription of medicines or tests.
 There is no effort made to find out what

 complete his book).
-Both realise that aggressive medical interventions at the
+Both realised that aggressive medical interventions at the

 end of life stage, and the lack of any meaningful dialogue, does grave